 - 1.1.
 This Neighbourhood Development Plan (NDP, the Plan or Highams Park Plan) was drawn up using the powers in the Localism Act 2011.
 The Plan was written by a Neighbourhood Development Forum, The Highams Park Planning Group (HPPG) which was constituted on 17th January, 2014.
-HPPG was recognised by the London Borough of Waltham Forest (LBWF or the Council) on 15th July, 2014 as the neighbourhood forum for the Highams Park area. - 1.2.
+HPPG was recognised by the London Borough of Waltham Forest (LBWF or the Council) on 15th July, 2014 as the neighbourhood forum for the Highams Park area; HPPG was subsequently redesignated by LBWF on 11th July, 2019 for a further five years to 15th July 2024. - 1.2.
 The Plan was prepared with the aim of contributing to the achievement of sustainable development, including the presumption in favour of sustainable development and was written in conformity with: - i.
 The policies and objectives of the National Planning Policy Framework (NPPF), March 2012. - ii.
 The current London Plan 2016. - iii.
 The Council's adopted Local Plan comprising the LBWF Core Strategy adopted 2012 and the LBWF Development Management Policies adopted October 2013.